Automorphism groups of compact complex surfaces: Hopf surfaces

 be an upper triangular matrix, and $Z\subset\GL_2(\CC)$ be the centralizer of~$M$.
 The following assertions hold. \begin{enumerate} \item If $\alpha=\beta$ and $\lambda=0$, then $Z=\GL_2(\CC)$. \item If $\alpha\neq\beta$ and $\lambda=0$, then $Z\cong(\CC^*)^2$. \item If $\alpha=\beta$ and $\lambda\neq 0$, then $Z\cong\CC^*\times\CC^+$. \end{enumerate}

 \end{lemma} \begin{proof} Simple linear algebra. \end{proof}

 \begin{lemma} Let $X$ be a Hopf surface.
 Then the group $\Aut(X)$ is Jordan. \end{lemma}

-\begin{proof} The non-compact surface $\CC^2\setminus\{0\}$ is the universal cover of $X$; moreover, $X$ is obtained from~\mbox{$\CC^2\setminus\{0\}$} as a quotient by a free action of some group $\Gamma$ that contains a normal subgroup $\Lambda\cong\ZZ$ of finite index.
-We may shrink $\Lambda$ if necessary and suppose that~$\Lambda$ is a characteristic subgroup of $\Gamma$; in fact, it is enough to replace $\Lambda$ by its subgroup of index~\mbox{$|\Gamma/\Lambda|$}.
-A generator of $\Lambda$ is given by formula~\eqref{eq:Hopf}.
-There is an exact sequence of groups
+\begin{proof} The non-compact surface $\CC^2\setminus\{0\}$ is the universal cover of $X$.
+Moreover, $X$ is obtained from~\mbox{$\CC^2\setminus\{0\}$} as a quotient by a free action of some group $\Gamma$ that contains a subgroup $\Lambda\cong\ZZ$ of finite index such that a generator of $\Lambda$ acts as in~\eqref{eq:Hopf}; if $X$ is a primary Hopf surface, then $\Gamma=\Lambda$, and otherwise $\Lambda$ is identified with the fundamental group of (some) primary Hopf surface covering $X$.
+By Lemma~\ref{lemma:characteristic-subgroup} we can replace $\Lambda$ by its subgroup $\Lambda_0\cong\ZZ$ such that $\Lambda_0$ is characteristic in $\Gamma$.
+Since the generator of $\Lambda_0$ is a power of a generator of $\Lambda$, it also acts on $\CC^2\setminus\{0\}$ by a transformation of type~\eqref{eq:Hopf} (but possibly with different parameters $\alpha$, $\beta$, and $\lambda$).
+Therefore, without loss of generality we may assume that $\Lambda$ itself was a characteristic subgroup of $\Gamma$.